 The MIRAI project is an initiative aiming at connecting and strengthening the relationships between Swedish and Japanese universities through research, education and innovation.

 During the first phase of the MIRAI project (2017-2019), together with Prof. Tomonori Kindaichi (Hiroshima University) and Dr. Federico Micolucci (Lund University), we initiated the MARTINIS project.
 In this project, aiming at combining alternative mitigation technologies in RAS (more information here).
-We presented the advances of our project at the MIRAI gatherings in both countries in 2018 and 2019.

 Stay tuned with the development of the MIRAI project in the ‘news’ section here